 Gatwick, Stansted, Manchester, Birmingham, Bristol, Luton

-Easter Monday is April 6 — prices reset almost overnight from April 7
+Easter Monday is April 6 — cheap post-Easter flights reset almost overnight from April 7

 About these prices: All price ranges shown are indicative, based on typical fares seen on Aviasales for each route.
 Actual prices change daily depending on date, availability and how far ahead you book.
 Always search for live prices using the tool below — it pulls real-time data directly from Aviasales.

-Why the day after Easter bank holiday is a pricing cliff
+Cheap flights after Easter — why April 7 is a pricing cliff

 Stansted–Malaga (AGP) on Ryanair: Easter Saturday April 4 departure is showing £115–145 one-way right now.
 Tuesday April 7 departure on the same route: £52–70 one-way.
 That's a £60–75 saving for a one-week delay.